aristanetworks/anta/docs/cli/inv-from-cvp.md

     - pod2
 ```

-!!! warning Container lookup is not recursive
+!!! warning
-    Current implementation only takes devices directly attached to a specific container when using cli with `--cvp-container` option.
+    The current implementation only considers devices directly attached to a specific container when using the `--cvp-container` option.

+### Creating an inventory from multiple containers

-If you want to build an inventory based on multiple containers, you can use a bash command as shown below and then manually concatenate files to create a single inventory file.
+If you need to create an inventory from multiple containers, you can use a bash command and then manually concatenate files to create a single inventory file:

 ```bash
 $ for container in pod01 pod02 spines; do anta get from-cvp -ip <cvp-ip> -u cvpadmin -p cvpadmin -c $container -d test-inventory; done